jet/equinox/README.md

 The Equinox components within this repository are delivered as a series of multi-targeted Nuget packages targeting `net461` (F# 3.1+) and `netstandard2.0` (F# 4.5+) profiles; each of the constituent elements is designed to be easily swappable as dictated by the task at hand.
 Each of the components can be inlined or customized easily:-

 - `Equinox.Handler` (Nuget: `Equinox`, depends on `Serilog` (but no specific Serilog sinks, i.e. you can forward to `NLog` etc)): Store-agnostic decision flow runner that manages the optimistic concurrency protocol
-- `Equinox.Codec` (Nuget: `Equinox.Codec`, depends on `TypeShape`, (`Newtonsoft.Json` `>= 10.0.3` on `net461`, `>= 11.0.2` on `netstandard2.0` but can support any serializer): [a scheme for the serializing Events modelled as an F# Discriminated Union with the following capabilities](https://eiriktsarpalis.wordpress.com/2018/10/30/a-contract-pattern-for-schemaless-datastores/):
+- `Equinox.Codec` (Nuget: `Equinox.Codec`, depends on `TypeShape`, `Newtonsoft.Json` (`>= 10.0.3` on `net461`, `>= 11.0.2` on `netstandard2.0` but can support any serializer): [a scheme for the serializing Events modelled as an F# Discriminated Union with the following capabilities](https://eiriktsarpalis.wordpress.com/2018/10/30/a-contract-pattern-for-schemaless-datastores/):
   - independent of any specific serializer
-  - allows tagging of Discriminated Union cases in a versionable manner with low-dependency `DataMember(Name=` tags using [TypeShape](https://github.com/eiriktsarpalis/TypeShape)'s [`UnionContractEncoder`](https://github.com/eiriktsarpalis/TypeShape/blob/master/tests/TypeShape.Tests/UnionContractTests.fs)
+  - allows tagging of F# Discriminated Union cases in a versionable manner with low-dependency `DataMember(Name=` tags using [TypeShape](https://github.com/eiriktsarpalis/TypeShape)'s [`UnionContractEncoder`](https://github.com/eiriktsarpalis/TypeShape/blob/master/tests/TypeShape.Tests/UnionContractTests.fs)
-- `Equinox.Cosmos` (Nuget: `Equinox.Cosmos`, depends on `System.Runtime.Caching`, `FSharp.Control.AsyncSeq`, `TypeShape`, `Microsoft.Azure.DocumentDb[.Core]`): Production-strength Azure CosmosDb Adapter with integrated transactionally-consistent snapshotting, facilitating optimal read performance in terms of latency and RU costs, instrumented to the degree necessitated by Jet's production monitoring requirements.
-- `Equinox.EventStore` (Nuget: `Equinox.EventStore`, depends on `EventStore.Client[Api.NetCore] >= 4`, `System.Runtime.Caching`, `FSharp.Control.AsyncSeq`, `TypeShape`): Production-strength [EventStore](https://eventstore.org/) Adapter instrumented to the degree necessitated by Jet's production monitoring requirements
+- `Equinox.Tool` (Nuget: `dotnet tool install Equinox.Tool -g`): Tool incorporating a benchmark scenario runner, facilitating running representative load tests composed of transactions in `samples/Store` and `samples/TodoBackend` against any nominated store; this allows perf tuning and measurement in terms of both latency and transaction charge aspects.
 - `Equinox.MemoryStore` (Nuget: `Equinox.MemoryStore`): In-memory store for integration testing/performance baselining/providing out-of-the-box zero dependency storage for examples.
+- `Equinox.EventStore` (Nuget: `Equinox.EventStore`, depends on `EventStore.Client[Api.NetCore] >= 4`, `System.Runtime.Caching`, `FSharp.Control.AsyncSeq`): Production-strength [EventStore](https://eventstore.org/) Adapter instrumented to the degree necessitated by Jet's production monitoring requirements
+- `Equinox.Cosmos` (Nuget: `Equinox.Cosmos`, depends on `System.Runtime.Caching`, `FSharp.Control.AsyncSeq`,  `Microsoft.Azure.DocumentDb[.Core]`): Production-strength Azure CosmosDb Adapter with integrated 'unfolds' feature, facilitating optimal read performance in terms of latency and RU costs, instrumented to the degree necessitated by Jet's production monitoring requirements.
 - `samples/Store` (in this repo): Example domain types reflecting examples of how one applies Equinox to a diverse set of stream-based models
 - `samples/TodoBackend` (in this repo): Standard https://todobackend.com compliant backend
-- `Equinox.Tool` (Nuget: `dotnet tool install Equinox.Tool -g`): Tool incorporating a benchmark scenario runner, facilitating running representative load tests composed of transactions in `samples/Store` and `samples/TodoBackend` against any nominated store; this allows perf tuning and measurement in terms of both latency and transaction charge aspects.

 ## Versioning

 ## About Versioning

-The repo is versioned based on [SemVer 2.0](https://semver.org/spec/v2.0.0.html) using the tiny-but-mighty [MinVer](https://github.com/adamralph/minver) from @adamralph.
+The repo is versioned based on [SemVer 2.0](https://semver.org/spec/v2.0.0.html) using the tiny-but-mighty [MinVer](https://github.com/adamralph/minver) from [@adamralph](https://github.com/adamralph).
 [See here](https://github.com/adamralph/minver#how-it-works) for more information on how it works.

 ## CONTRIBUTING